-Many businesses have continued to be negatively impacted by COVID-19.
-You need additional money to keep things afloat and pay your employees, but you need more funds.
-A second Paycheck Protection Program (PPP) loan can help.
+Many businesses have been negatively impacted by COVID-19.
+You needed additional money to keep things afloat and pay your employees, but you needed more funds.
+A second Paycheck Protection Program (PPP) loan could have helped.

-At Pursuit, both existing PPP borrowers and new clients alike can access a second PPP loan.
-You’ll benefit from a lender that helped more than 7,000 businesses access the first round of PPP and supportive staff members that will support you through your second application.
-You’ll also continue to receive information that will streamline the loan forgiveness process.
+At Pursuit, both existing PPP borrowers and new clients alike could have accessed a second PPP loan.
+You would’ve benefited from a lender that helped more than 7,000 businesses access the first round of PPP and supportive staff members that assisted you through your second application.
+You would’ve also continued to receive information that streamlined the loan forgiveness process.

-The Second Draw Paycheck Protection Program is an SBA loan program launched to help small businesses stay afloat during ongoing COVID-19 related restrictions and closures.
-Like your first PPP loan, your second PPP loan can also be forgiven.
-Learn more about how a second PPP loan can benefit your business.
+The Second Draw Paycheck Protection Program was an SBA loan program launched to help small businesses stay afloat during COVID-19 related restrictions and closures.
+Like your first PPP loan, your second PPP loan could also be forgiven.
+Learn more about how a second PPP loan could have benefited your business.

 Easy-to-use digital application